We pay for it by spending the money

 I am going to make a quick detour at this point and talk briefly about banking.
 Some people are concerned about the apparent power that banks have to create money.
 It’s true that the banks create out of thin air an awful lot of stuff that people like to call ‘money’ and the economy would collapse without it.
 However, what’s always missing from these worrying analyses of bank lending is that all bank credit sums to zero.
 Every asset created by the banks always has a corresponding liability and any ‘money’ created when a loan is made is destroyed when the loan is paid off.

 In fact, banks don’t create money; banks extend credit.
 And this means that savings can never come from bank loans.
-If you believe that net financial assets can come from bank credit then you believe that borrowing £100 from a bank at 6% and putting it in a building society account that pays 2% can be classed as ‘saving’.11
+If you believe that net financial assets can come from bank credit then you believe that borrowing £100 from a bank at 6% and putting it in a building society account that pays 2% can be classed as ‘saving’.7

 The difference between the money created by government and credit issued by banks becomes apparent if we think of government spending as an ‘interest-free loan’ into the economy.
 It’s a loan that’s gradually ‘paid off’ by the taxes that are raised at each link in the resulting spending chains.
 Except that it’s never quite paid off because we choose to save some of it.
 Try that with a bank loan and see how far you get.
 You have to pay off a bank loan in full and you have to pay interest.
 Wouldn’t you rather see poverty reduction enabled by government ‘loans’ than by payday loans?

-Which brings us back to government being the only entity that can issue Sterling.
+Which brings us back to government being the only entity which can issue Sterling.
 To get savings in the system we have to have a special type of money — economists call it high-powered money — which is injected into the system from outside the system.
 All bank-created money is inside the system, but every penny of government spending is high-powered money.

 The upshot of all this is that the UK government never needs to ‘borrow’ and — here’s the important bit — the government can always create as much currency as it needs.
 That means the government can buy whatever it wants that is for sale and priced in pounds.